 At one point or another, we all need inspiration to do our jobs better.
-It doesn't matter whether you're a marketing veteran who has navigated through years of changing technology or a newbie fresh out of college -- we all need to see examples of outstanding content.
-It helps us get through creative ruts, make the case to our boss for experimentation, and make our own marketing even better.
+It doesn't matter whether you're a marketing veteran who has navigated through years of changing technology or a newbie fresh out of college -- we all need examples of outstanding content.
+It helps us get through creative ruts, make the case to our boss for experimentation, and improve our own marketing.

 Most of the time, inspiration is easy to find because most marketing content is publicly available.
 You can scour the internet or go on your favorite social network to see what your connections are talking about.

 But there's one marketing channel that is really, really hard to find good examples of unless you're already in the know: email.
-There's nothing casual about it -- you either need to be subscribed to an email list or stumble on a roundup kinda like this one to find great examples of emails.
-And even if you're subscribed to good emails, you're often getting bombarded day after day by them, so it's hard to notice the gems.
+There's nothing casual about it -- you usually need to be subscribed to an email list to find great examples of emails.
+And even if you're subscribed to good emails, they are often bombarding you day after day, so it's hard to notice the gems.

-Because of the difficulty to find good examples on email, we decided to do the scouring for you.
-What we found were 10 examples of effective email marketing.
-Read on to find out which emails we chose and get the lowdown on what makes them great -- or just keep on scrolling to get a general feel for each.
+Because it's so difficult to find good email marketing examples, we decided to do the scouring and compiling for you.
+Read on to discover some great emails and get the lowdown on what makes them great -- or just keep on scrolling to get a general feel for each.
 However you like to be inspired is fine by us!

-And for more help creating emails that don't suck, download our free guide to awesome email newsletters.
+And for help creating effective emails of your own, download our free guide to awesome email newsletters.

 I already have a soft, soft spot for BuzzFeed content (70 pictures of dogs in their Halloween costumes, anyone?), but that isn't the only reason I fell in love with its emails.